Karan Mahesh

 prof_pic.jpg

-I’m a Ph.D. student in the MIT–MechE/WHOI Joint Program, where I research multi-agent planning and autonomy.
-I’m fortunate to be advised by Dr. Michael Benjamin in MIT’s Marine Autonomy Laboratory.
-Previously, I was an AI/ML Research Scientist at Aurora Flight Sciences, working on many projects including the DARPA Learning Introspective Control program.
-I graduated from UC Berkeley in May 2022 with a B.S. in Mechanical Engineering and a minor in Aerospace Engineering.
-As an undergraduate, I conducted research in TAFLab with Dr. Reza Alam, HiPeRLab with Dr. Mark Mueller, and completed a visiting research internship with the University of Oxford’s Computational Biology Group.
-You can find more details in my CV.
+Before starting my Ph.D., I was an AI/ML Research Scientist at Aurora Flight Sciences, where I worked on novel multi-agent autonomy and motion planning research, including the DARPA Learning Introspective Control program.
+I received my B.S. in Mechanical Engineering from UC Berkeley in 2022.
+As an undergraduate, I conducted research in TAFLab with Dr. Reza Alam, HiPeRLab with Dr. Mark Mueller, and as a visiting research intern with the University of Oxford’s Computational Biology Group.

 news